Jury begins deliberations in Alex Jones' Sandy Hook trial - NewsBreak

 Jones' attorney countered by telling the jury his client didn't “invent the Internet” and argued jurors should not award excessive damages just because they are angry about the harassment the families went through at the hands of others who also believed the lie that the shooting was a hoax.

-The attorneys presented closing arguments in the trial to determine how much Jones and his company, Free Speech Systems, should pay for representing to the audience of his Infowars show that the 2012 shooting at Sandy Hook Elementary School was a hoax staged to impose more gun control laws.
+The attorneys presented closing arguments in the trial to determine how much Jones and his company, Free Speech Systems, should pay for representing to the audience of his Infowars show that the shooting at the school in Newtown, Connecticut, was a hoax staged to impose more gun control laws.

+The six-person jury, comprised of three men and three women, began deliberations late in the day, charged with completing a form that will detail a dollar amount each of the 15 plaintiffs should receive.

+Before deliberations, the judge didn’t give jurors explicit instructions on how to arrive at dollar figures for the damages.
+She told them to use their life experiences and common sense in determining damages that are “fair, just and reasonable.”

-Plaintiff attorney Christopher Mattei told the jury that it was because of Jones and his massive Infowars platform, the families have been subjected to a decade of torment at the hands of conspiracy theorists.
+In closings, plaintiff attorney Christopher Mattei told the jury that it was because of Jones and his massive Infowars platform that the families have been subjected to a decade of torment at the hands of conspiracy theorists.

 “As soon as he did it, everyone else came coming in over him,” Mattei said.
 “The threats, the harassment, the fear, the allegations of actors, when every single one of these families were drowning in grief.
 And Alex Jones put his foot right on top.”

-“Their lives were shattered by December 14, 2012, but Alex Jones has made it so they can’t escape,” Mattei said.

-“It is your job to make sure he understands the extent of the wreckage that he caused,” he added.
+“It is your job to make sure he understands the extent of the wreckage that he caused,” Mattei said.
 “Because you know damn well he doesn’t get it.”

 Another plaintiff attorney, Joshua Koskoff, told the jury that lies like the ones Jones tells, get people killed.